jzhou316/introduction-to-github-pages/index.md

 ---
-title: Welcome to my blog
+Hi: Welcome to my blog
 ---

+This documents misc in life

+- work
+- life
+- fun

+and everything else